csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 in Chapter 1, of using file systems as the basis for database applications.
 In particular, it lacks data isolation, atomicity, concurrent access, and security.
 However, the wide availability of XML tools that work on file data makes it relatively easy to access and query XML data stored in files.
 Thus, this storage format may be sufficient for some applications.

 - **Create an XML database.** XML databases are databases that use XML as their basic data model.
 Early XML databases implemented the Document Object Model on a C++-based object-oriented database.
-This allows much of the object-oriented database infrastructure to be reused, while providing a stan- dard XML interface.
+This allows much of the object-oriented database infrastructure to be reused, while providing a standard XML interface.
 The addition of XQuery or other XML query languages provides declarative querying.
 Other implementations have built the entire XML storage and querying infrastructure on top of a storage manager that provides transactional support.

 Although several databases designed specifically to store XML data have been built, building a full-featured database system from ground up is a very complex task.
 Such a database must support not only XML data storage and querying but also other database features such as transactions, security, support for data access from clients, and a variety of administration facilities.
 It makes sense to instead use an existing database system to provide these facilities and implement XML data storage and querying either on top of the relational abstraction, or as a layer parallel to the relational abstraction.
 We study these approaches in Section 23.6.2.